Deuce (Rory Gallagher album): Impact

 At the time of release, Deuce was not a huge success.
 Rolling Stone damned it with faint praise such as: "All of which is not to say that it isn't a good album.
 If it isn't a world beater, it isn't all that bad either" and described the supporting musicians as "the highly pedestrian, almost pedantic bass and drum thumpings of two hacks named McAvoy and Campbell".
 However, over the years the album has remained popular with Gallagher's fans which include many legendary guitarists.
 For example, Johnny Marr of The Smiths said in an interview: "There was one day when I was playing along with the Deuce album which was a complete turning point for me as a guitar player".
-And critic Dave Thompson says the album "peaks with the closing, broiling 'Crest of a Wave'.
+Critic Dave Thompson says the album "peaks with the closing, broiling 'Crest of a Wave'.
 With bass set on stun, the drums a turbulent wall of sound, and Gallagher's guitar a sonic switchblade, it's a masterpiece of aggressive dynamics, the sound of a band so close to its peak that you can almost touch the electricity."
 In an interview shortly after the release of the album Gallagher said "I was looking for a raw earthy sound on Deuce and I was fairly pleased with it.
-Deuce made the top twenty for one week, I guess I was a little disappointed but not depressed, after all 17,000 albums is not bad."
+Deuce made the top twenty for one week, I guess I was a little disappointed but not depressed; after all 17,000 albums is not bad."